learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ## One-Hot Encoding Categorical Columns

-As a final step, you'll need to deal with the categorical columns by **_one-hot encoding_** them into binary variables via the `pd.get_dummies()` method.
+As a final step, you'll need to deal with the categorical columns by **_one-hot encoding_** them into binary variables via the `pd.get_dummies()` function.

 When doing this, you may also need to subset the appropriate features to avoid encoding the wrong data.
-The `get_dummies()` method by default converts all columns with *object* or *category* dtype.
+The `get_dummies()` function by default converts all columns with *object* or *category* dtype.
 However, you should always check the result of calling `get_dummies()` to ensure that only the categorical variables have been transformed.
 Consult the [documentation](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html) for more details.
-If you are ever unsure of the dtypes, call `df.info()`.
+If you are ever unsure of the data types, call the `.info()` method.

-In the cell below, subset to the appropriate predictive features and then use the `pd.get_dummies()` to one-hot encode the dataset properly.
+In the cell below, subset to the appropriate predictive features and then use `pd.get_dummies()` to one-hot encode the dataset properly.

 ```python